CS340-21/MegaJ/Proposal.md

 In terms of technology, we will be using the coding language Swift.
 We will also be using XCode to code in and utilize the emulator.

 ### Team
+Joshua Gray has some experience working with Swift and XCode to create a mobile application.
+Jaidin Jackson and Megan Stanton have experience working with XCode but are new to Swift.
+We will most likely take a free online course in Swift in order to learn the tools needed to create the application.
+Jaidin Jackson and Megan Stanton also have experience creating user interfaces.
+Joshua Gray has experience making web sites, which will be useful when creating the social aspect of our app.

+Roles:
+* Jaidin Jackson: User Interface
+* Joshua Gray: Debug code since he has the most experience with Swift, and also work on the inputting function of the application
+* Megan Stanton: Sorting Algorithms and other portions of the application

 ### Project Management